 Psalm 74 – Asking God to Remember His Destroyed Sanctuary

-This Psalm is titled, A Contemplation of Asaph.
+This psalm is titled A Contemplation of Asaph.
 It is a plea and a prayer in great sorrow from the destruction of the sanctuary (Psalm 74:3, 7).
-The majority of commentators believe this Psalm followed the destruction of the temple by the Babylonians.
+The majority of commentators believe this psalm followed the destruction of the temple by the Babylonians.
 Some argue that it is even later, following the desecration of the temple in the days of Antiochus Epiphanes.
-If these later dates be true, this Asaph is not the great singer and musician of David and Solomon’s era, unless Asaph composed this Psalm prophetically, which was possible according to 1 Chronicles 25:1 and 2 Chronicles 29:30.
+If these later dates are true, this Asaph is not the great singer and musician of David and Solomon’s era, unless Asaph composed this psalm prophetically, which was possible according to 1 Chronicles 25:1 and 2 Chronicles 29:30.

 A. The plea for help when the sanctuary is destroyed.

 1. (1-2) Asking God to remember His people.

 O God, why have You cast us off forever?

 Why does Your anger smoke against the sheep of Your pasture?

 Remember Your congregation, which You have purchased of old,

 The tribe of Your inheritance, which You have redeemed—

 a.
 O God, why have You cast us off forever?
 Asaph lived and served during the reigns of David and Solomon, which were generally times of security and blessing for Israel.
 Yet even within those generally good times, there were occasions of difficulty in the face of Israel’s enemies.
 Asaph wrote during such a season, or possibly with such a difficult time in mind.
 He wrote of the terrible sense that God had cast us off forever and is no longer for us.